huggingface/blog/train-your-controlnet.md

 This experience of training a ControlNet was a lot of fun.
 We succesfully trained a model that can follow real face poses - however it learned to make uncanny 3D faces instead of real 3D faces because this was the dataset it was trained on, which has its own charm and flare.

 As for next steps for us - in order to create realistically looking faces, while still not using a real face dataset, one idea is running the entire `FaceSynthetics` dataset through Stable Diffusion Image2Imaage, converting the 3D-looking faces into realistically looking ones, and then trainign another ControlNet.

+And stay tuned, as we will have a ControlNet Training event soon!
+Follow Hugging Face on [Twitter](https://twitter.com/huggingface) or join our [Discord]( http://hf.co/join/discord) to stay up to date on that.